 Israel's defense companies in 2010 were able to sell their products for $ 9,6 billion.
 According to the state defense ministry, weapons and military equipment for $ 2,4 billion were ordered by the Israeli army, and orders for $ 7,2 billion were received from foreign customers.
 The past year, however, like the past 6 years, has become highly profitable in terms of Israel’s military export contracts, which firmly takes its place on the international arms market.
 Every year more than 80% of various military products manufactured in Israel is exported.

-The main types of Israeli military products supplied to foreign customers are unmanned aerial vehicles (BPL), weapon systems, including remote-controlled modules, detectors, radars, as well as a number of aircraft conversion complexes.
-Airplanes occupy an insignificant share in military exports, namely, functional fighters IAI Kfir.
-According to the Stockholm University for Peace Studies (SIPRI), Israeli radars and detectors, various types of missiles and all sorts of aviation technology are in great demand on the world market today.
+The main types of Israeli military products supplied to foreign customers are unmanned aerial vehicles (UAVs), weapons systems, including remotely controlled modules, detectors, radars, as well as a number of aircraft conversion systems.
+An insignificant share in military exports is also occupied by aircraft, namely, functional IAI Kfir fighters.
+According to Stockholm University of World Studies (SIPRI), Israeli radars and detectors, various types of missiles and all kinds of aviation equipment.

 According to the latest report submitted by SIPRI, the size of Israel’s military exports over the 2010 period was $ 472 million in 1990 prices.
 At the same time, the size of Israeli military deliveries abroad decreased by almost two times compared to 2009 - $ 335 million. characteristics have been associated with increasing volatility in the Middle East, as well as a residual effect on the global economy of the greatest global financial and economic collapse.